 - (Judges Choice Award) William Chu and Mimi Nguyen: Haze Crisis in Indonesia: This group investigated the haze crisis that affects the health, economies, and environments of many Southeast Asian countries.
 They produced an infographic series that shows the various risks of “slash and burn” agricultural practices.
 (Infographic)

 - (People’s Choice Award) George Poulakidas, Amira Loosemore, and Allisa Kouki: New Technologies to Tackle Corruption: This group examined how modern technologies are being used to battle corruption in Indonesia.
-They complied a comprehensive report, which included findings from a survey of Indonesian university students.
-(PPT, report)
+They complied a comprehensive report, which included findings from a survey of Indonesian university students. (report)

-- Kelly Ninh, Laura Galiyeva, and Vic Herr: Myanmar’s Rohingya Crisis: Members of this group raised awareness about the Rohingya crisis in Myanmar through blogs, posters, Instagram campaigns, and a petition, and recommended a course of action through a letter to select members of the Canadian government.
-(PPT, blogs, Instagram)
+- Kelly Ninh, Laura Galiyeva, and Vic Herr: Myanmar’s Rohingya Crisis: Members of this group raised awareness about the Rohingya crisis in Myanmar through blogs, posters, Instagram campaigns, and a petition, and recommended a course of action through a letter to select members of the Canadian government. (blogs, Instagram)